Seagulls & other birds spread

 Herring Gulls are protected under the Conservation of Wildlife (Jersey) Law 2000.
 This makes it illegal to intentionally injure or kill any gull or to take, damage or destroy an active nest or its contents.
 The law does recognise that in some circumstances control may be necessary and action can be taken to ensure public health and safety.
 This is done by licensed individuals who adhere to strict codes of conduct.
 CBM Services is a licensed pest control company operating in Jersey whose services include the substitution of eggs along with the removal of roof-top gull nests and eggs during the breeding season.

 Crows are believed to be the most intelligent of all birds.
 When trying to open nuts, it will purposely place them in the roadway so cars will crack them open.
 Crows are identified by their black feathers, black eyes and the caw-caw sound they make.
 Adult crows have a light violet gloss on their body and a greenish blue gloss on their wings.
 Crows thrive mainly on corn, thus the reason scarecrows are put up in corn fields as well as other food crops and gardens.
 They damage corn crops by tearing open the cobs and exposing them to the weather.
 These birds can be seen sometimes following a plough so that they can feast on exposed earthworms.
 Crows are most notorious for the methods they use for feeding on farm animals as well as wild life.
 They frequently peck out sheep and lambs eyes and tongues rendering them unsalable as well as in great pain.
 If the animals are not found quickly, the crows will descend and feast on the whole animal whilst still alive.
-Control is best using Larsen Traps & conventional methods, repeat or follow-up visits are at a reduced rate.
+Control is best using Larsen Traps & conventional methods.